Gen. John Hunt Morgan

 This success was largely due to Ellsworth’s wiretapping.
 He’d tap into telegraph wires or take over captured telegraph offices and send outlandish messages to various Union stations, keeping the Federals in complete confusion.

 While stopped near Cave City, KY, Ellsworth cut into the lines so skillfully the operator didn’t realize it even though he was in the middle of transmitting.
 Ellsworth intercepted a message instructing Union Generals to pursue Rebel invaders.
-General Boyle imprudently mentioned force numbers and where the other generals were and where they were going in the message without benefit of cipher.
+General Boyle imprudently mentioned force numbers and where the other generals were and where they were going in the message without the benefit of cipher.

 Ellsworth responded to the operator so he thought the transmissions were going through when in fact nothing past Horse Cave, where he was camped got out.
 A thunderstorm broke out while he was passing and receiving messages.
 A suspicious operator who didn’t recognize his style asked who he was and if he was all right.
 He responded, “O.K.
 Lightning,” knowing that lightning, would cause differences in transmissions.
 He sat the rest of the night, water up to his knees with his machine on his little table, electricity flashing from his finger as he sent out all manner of messages to civilians and Federals alike as well as intercepting the military orders.